MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 Unlimited virtualization refers to the right to use any number of Windows Server VMs on a host.

-- **Windows Server Datacenter edition:** You can use your Windows Server licenses for any number of VMs on an Azure Dedicated Host, provided you allocate Windows Server Datacenter Licenses with SA for all of the physical cores available to you on that Azure server.
+- **Windows Server Datacenter edition:** You can use your Windows Server licenses for any number of VMs on an Azure Dedicated Host, provided that you allocate Windows Server Datacenter licenses with SA for all the available physical cores on that Azure server.

-- **Windows Server Standard edition:** Unlimited Virtuallization Rights aren't available.
+- **Windows Server Standard edition:** Unlimited Virtualization Rights aren't available.

 ### How to apply AHB for Windows VMs in Azure

 To learn how to deploy Windows Server VMs in Azure with AHB, follow the steps in [Explore Azure Hybrid Benefit for Windows VMs](/azure/virtual-machines/windows/hybrid-use-benefit-licensing).

-To activate your AHB benefit, sign in on the Azure Portal, and open your Azure Stack HCI cluster resource.
-Than select **Activate Benefit** on the **Configuration** pane, as shown below.
+To activate your AHB benefit, sign in on the Azure portal, and open your Azure Stack HCI cluster resource.
+Then select **Activate Benefit** on the **Configuration** pane, as shown below.

 ![Screenshot of Activate Benefit button, for activating AHB, on the Configuration pane ofr an Azure Stack HCI cluster resource.](media/azure-hybrid-benefit/activate-azure-hybrid-benefit.png)

 ### How to maintain compliance

-If you apply Azure Hybrid Benefit to your Windows Server VMs, you need to verify the number of eligible licenses and respective coverage period of your Software Assurance term before any activation of this benefit, and apply the guidelines above to ensure you deploy the correct number of Windows Server VMs with Azure Hybrid Benefit.
+Before you apply Azure Hybrid Benefit to your Windows Server VMs, verify the number of eligible licenses and the Software Assurance coverage period before you activate this benefit.
+Use the guidelines above to make sure you deploy the correct number of Windows Server VMs with this benefit.

-If you already have Windows Server VMs running with Azure Hybrid Benefit, you need to perform an inventory of how many units you are running, and check this against the Software Assurance licenses you have.
-Please contact your Microsoft licensing specialist to validate your Software Assurance licensing position.
+If you already have Windows Server VMs running with Azure Hybrid Benefit, perform an inventory to see how many units you are running, and check this number against your Software Assurance licenses.
+You can contact your Microsoft licensing specialist to validate your Software Assurance licensing position.

-To see and count all virtual machines deployed with Azure Hybrid Benefit for Windows Server in an Azure subscription, follow the steps in [Explore Azure Hybrid Benefit for Windows VMs](/azure/virtual-machines/windows/hybrid-use-benefit-licensing) to [list all VMs and virtual machine scale sets](/azure/virtual-machines/windows/hybrid-use-benefit-licensing#list-all-vms-and-virtual-machine-scale-sets-with-azure-hybrid-benefit-for-windows-server-in-a-subscription) with Azure Hybrid Benefit for Windows Server in a subscription.
+To see and count all virtual machines that are deployed with Azure Hybrid Benefit for Windows Server in an Azure subscription, you can [list all VMs and virtual machine scale sets](/azure/virtual-machines/windows/hybrid-use-benefit-licensing#list-all-vms-and-virtual-machine-scale-sets-with-azure-hybrid-benefit-for-windows-server-in-a-subscription) by following the steps in [Explore Azure Hybrid Benefit for Windows VMs](/azure/virtual-machines/windows/hybrid-use-benefit-licensing).

 You can also look at your Microsoft Azure bill to determine how many VMs with Azure Hybrid Benefit for Windows Server you are running.
 You'll find information about the number of instances with the benefit under **Additional Info**: